-2.3.1 Retransmission Time
+1) Retransmission Time

-There are two basic alternatives when to do retransmissions:

-- Directly after the initial streaming process: the cache starts requesting missing segments without waiting for further requests for a certain video. - During subsequent requests: the proxy cache serves subsequent requests but, simultaneously, also orders missing segments from the origin server.
+There are two basic alternatives when to do retransmissions: Directly after the initial streaming process: the cache starts requesting missing segments without waiting for further requests for a certain video.
+During subsequent requests: the proxy cache serves subsequent requests but, simultaneously, also orders missing segments from the origin server.
 While the first alternative ensures that a cached video's quality is improved as fast as possible, the second alternative inherits the advantage of write-through caching that any bandwidth between proxy cache and origin server is used only if a client request is directly related to it.
-This is a major advantage in environments where bandwidth between origin server and proxy cache is scarce.
-Assuming that the proxy cache is located fairly close to the clients and that origin server and proxy cache are rather distant from each other, and furthermore taking into account that we assume an Internet TVoD system we selected the second alternative for our investigations.
-Note that a further argument for the second alternative is that the quality of the cached contents is a function of request patterns.

-2.3.2 Scheduling Goals
+2) Scheduling Goals

-The rationale for making an effort to schedule retransmissions in an intelligent way is that the presentation quality for users that are served from the proxy cache can be enhanced.
-Therefore, we need to make explicit what constitutes a quality enhancement, i.e., we need a goal for retransmission scheduling algorithms to strive for.
 First of all, it is obvious that any retransmission of missing segments increases the average quality of a cached video.
 Therefore, all algorithms we investigate use as much bandwidth as available between origin server and proxy cache to retransmit missing segments.
 That means with respect to average quality they are all the same.
-However, it is commonly assumed that users react very sensitive to quality variations of a video [8].
+However, it is commonly assumed that users react very sensitive to quality variations of a video.
 Hence, a retransmission scheduling algorithm that tries to avoid or even decrease quality variations for a cached video can be considered superior to others which do not take this into account.
-The negative effect of quality variations has two dimensions:

-- the frequency of variations, and - the amplitude of variations.
+The negative effect of quality variations has two dimensions: the frequency of variations, and the amplitude of variations.
 Hence, the goal of retransmission scheduling should be to minimize, both, the frequency and amplitude of quality variations.
 To state the scheduling goal more formally, let us define some terms: